kbrueckner/mui-validate/README.md

 ## Custom error messages

 To override default error messages just provide the validation rule together with the desired error message.
-The format for this is an array wit hthe first value being the validation rule and the second value represents the custom error message.
+The format for this is an array with the first value being the validation rule and the second value represents the custom error message.

 ```js
 import { Validate } from 'mui-validate';